behummble/questions_and_answers/README.md

 ## Configuration

-Create a `config.yaml` file in the project root to customize the application settings:
+Change a `config.yaml` file in the project folder ./config to customize the application settings:

 ```yaml
 server: